Foreign Correspondents In Italy

 NON EU Foreign Correspondents do not need a work permit to work in Italy.

-For the purpose of accreditation a letter from the Editor and a “verbal note” from the relevant Foreign Embassy will be required.
+However, accreditation with the Ministry of Foreign Affairs and International Cooperation through the Press Accreditation Portal is required.
+For the purpose of accreditation, a letter from the Editor and a “verbal note” from the relevant Foreign Embassy will also be required.

 Once accreditation is complete, the Institutional Press and Communication Service issues a clearance to the Italian Diplomatic Representation abroad, where the journalist will apply for the work visa.